 Condition Rating: VG

-In 1549, the Dutch and Flemish fiefs fell under Philip II of Spain, who consolidated power to exercise direct rule, which included a harsh countenance of Calvinist sentiments.
-This led to the outbreak of the Eighty Years’ War in 1568, and in January 1579, the seven northern provinces declared independence from Spain and formed the first Dutch republic.
+1. The Dutch struggle for independence: In 1549, the Dutch and Flemish fiefs fell under Philip II of Spain, who consolidated power to exercise direct rule.
+This included a harsh countenance of Calvinist and Protestant sentiments, which led to the outbreak of the Eighty Years’ War in 1568.
+In January 1579, the seven northern provinces declared independence from Spain and formed the first Dutch Republic.

 Complete list of maps: